-I’m excited to tell you about a personal project I’ve been workin on for quite some time now.
-It’s called The Freelance Institute – a global Slack community for freelancers focused on learning and professional growth.
+I’m excited to tell you about a personal project I’ve been working on for quite some time now.
+It’s called The Freelance Institute – a global community for freelancers and remote workers focused on learning and professional growth.

 In this article, I want to take you behind the scenes and explain why I started this community, how I went about branding it, and what I hope it will offer to thousands of freelancers all over the world.